 - .
 Estimating any obsolescence or surplus capacity of the asset. - .
 Estimating the replacement cost of the asset.
-The replacement cost is derived from recent construction contracts in the region for similar assets.

-• Estimates of the remaining useful life over which the asset will be depreciated.
+The replacement cost is derived from recent construction contracts in the region for similar assets. - Estimates of the remaining useful life over which the asset will be depreciated.
 These estimates can be affected by the local conditions.
 For example, weather patterns and traffic growth.
 If useful lives do not reflect the actual consumption of the benefits of the asset, then the Council could be over-or under-estimating the annual depreciation charge recognised as an expense in the statement of comprehensive revenue and expenditure.
 To minimise this risk, infrastructural asset useful lives have been determined with reference to the NZ Infrastructural Asset Valuation and Depreciation Guidelines published by the National Asset Management Steering Group, and have been adjusted for local conditions based on past experience.
 Asset inspections, deterioration, and condition-modelling are also carried out regularly as part of asset management planning activities, which provides further assurance over useful life estimates.

-Wastewater assets were valued by Paul Roberts at Waimate District Council and peer reviewed by Robert Berghuis of Beca Projects NZ Limited using optimised depreciated replacement cost with the valuation effective as at 30 June 2022.
+Wastewater assets were valued by Jed Sorenson and Esther Teng of Beca Projects NZ Limited and reviewed by Robert Berghuis of Beca Projects NZ Limited using optimised depreciated replacement cost with the valuation effective as at 30 June 2024.

-Urban and rural water assets were valued by Paul Roberts at Waimate District Council and peer reviewed by Robert Berghuis of Beca Projects NZ Limited using optimised depreciated replacement cost with the valuation effective as at 30 June 2022.
+Urban and rural water assets were valued by Jed Sorenson and Esther Teng of Beca Projects NZ Limited and reviewed by Robert Berghuis of Beca Projects NZ Limited using optimised depreciated replacement cost with the valuation effective as at 30 June 2024.